nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 #### Supported but hasn't been recorded ####

-- System can store the data.
+- system can store the data
-- BUT no data has been recorded for the patient.
+- BUT no data has been recorded for the patient

 ```html
 <div>